Cocomale/First_Streamlit_Application/README.md

 ## First Streamlit Application!
-Randomly generates math olympiad probems!
+Randomly generates Math Olympiad probems!

 ### Initial Outline
 1. Create a new repository on your Github profile.
 Click on the 'Code' tab on the Github repo page -> copy the branch URL -> git clone <url> in your local repository space